AI is no longer stupid: vibe coders ship real software, Claude aces hard CS exams, benchmarks keep falling

 If AGI happens, the superintelligence could follow

-Again, you’re free to believe this scenario is science fiction - and people have compelling arguments for why that might be the case.
+Again, you’re free to believe this scenario is science fiction - and people have compelling arguments9 for why that might be the case.
 But how sure are you of that?

 Right now, no one can say for sure that an intelligence explosion is impossible.
-In 2023, the “thousands of AI researchers on the future of AI” survey interviewed 2778 of the world’s leading AI researchers on numerous AI topics.
-Here is how they responded to whether an intelligence explosion is possible:
+In 2023, the thousands of AI researchers on the future of AI survey10 interviewed 2778 of the world’s leading AI researchers on numerous AI topics.
+Here is how they classified the following scenario:

 To get a feel for what that might look like, I urge you to read the AI 2027 report.